ddewaele/com.ecs.samples.spring.simple.rest/README.md

 	<bean id="oauthAuthenticationEntryPoint" class="org.springframework.security.oauth2.provider.error.OAuth2AuthenticationEntryPoint">
 		<property name="realmName" value="sparklr2" />
 	</bean>

+This bean kicks in when things go wrong ....
+If for example we try to access the API without providing the proper authentication credentials the Spring security framework will throw an `AuthenticationCredentialsNotFoundException`.
+(other examples of exceptions include expired accounts, locked accounts, invalid account credentials,....)

+When such an authentication error occurs, this `OAuth2AuthenticationEntryPoint` (that also acts as an ExceptionHandler) will handle the exception by enhancing the response.

+It will add the `WWW-Authenticate` HTTP header with the following value

+	Bearer realm="sparklr2", error="unauthorized", error_description="An Authentication object was not found in the SecurityContext"

 - AccessDeniedHandler : If authorization fails and the caller has asked for a specific content type response, this entry point can send one, along with a standard 403 status.